-- Up to 20 weeks: For a worker care to for their own serious health condition
+- Up to 20 weeks of paid medical leave to care for their own serious health condition

-- Up to 12 weeks: For a worker to care for a family member with a serious health condition (beginning July 1, 2021)
+- Up to 12 weeks to care for a family member with a serious illness, injury, or pregnancy/childbirth

-A serious health condition is a physical or mental condition that prevents you from doing your job for more than three consecutive full calendar days and requires:
+A serious health condition is a physical or mental condition that prevents the individual from doing their job for more than three consecutive full calendar days and requires one of the following:

-- Two or more treatments by a healthcare provider (in-person or telehealth visit) within 30 calendar days of an inability to perform your duties, or
+- Two or more treatments by a healthcare provider (in-person or telehealth visit) within 30 days of an inability to perform their duties

-- Overnight stay in a hospital, hospice, or medical facility, or
+- Overnight stay in a hospital, hospice, or medical facility

-- At least one treatment by a healthcare provider within 30 days of an inability to perform your duties, with plans for continued treatment, including prescriptions
+- At least one treatment by a healthcare provider within 30 days of an inability to perform their duties, with plans for continued treatment, including prescriptions

 Learn more about what types of health conditions are covered from the Mass.gov PFML benefits guide.